jq-ln/ObsidiAnswer/README.md

    - Note: This plugin requires an OpenAI API key and will incur usage costs

 2. **Configure the Plugin**:
-   - Open Obsidian Settings → Community Plugins → RAG Knowledge Assistant
+   - Open Obsidian Settings → Community Plugins → ObsidiAnswer
    - Enter your OpenAI API key
    - Adjust other settings as needed (defaults work well for most users)